gdelfresno/twitterstream-to-mongodb/README.md

     :arg database: the name you would like the database to have
     :arg dbauth: auth file with database credentials
     :arg track: basic text outlining search terms such as #trending or @user_name (carriage return per entry)
+    :arg follow: list of users to stream (without @)
     :arg retweets: specify whether or not retweets are collected and stored in the database

+--track and --follow can't be used at the same time.

 #### DATABASE AUTH (json)